 Thus, you need to keep progress in your sights.

 Mini-goals coupled with the Analyze and Conquer method will help you with that.

 The Mini-Goals keep you focused on short-term gains and keep those gains visible to you, which is exactly what you need when battling a language-learning plateau.

 What Mini-Goals you should set, depends on your situation:

 - If you’re low on vocab, learning 100 new words within the next two weeks is a good mini-goal.
 And one you could repeat several times.
 Make sure you set a deadline and use Flashcards, not necessarily to learn the words but to test if you’ve achieved the goal.

 - If a grammar structure has your head spinning, you can spend one hour online finding information and exercises that help you get your head around it.
 Don’t forget to set a timer.

-- If you feel you’ve learned enough of your target language but you’re not using it, then having at least 5 conversations in the following two weeks is a fine goal.
+- If you feel you’ve learned enough of your target language, but you’re not using it, then having at least five conversations in the following two weeks is an excellent goal.

 You get the point…

 It’s all about identifying weaknesses and then using Mini-Goals to strengthen them.
 It’s an excellent way to help you improve your ability in your target language.